 Master of Journalism student Bec Zajac completed an internship with the ABC's 7:30 program.

-The Director of the Centre for Advancing Journalism, Dr Margaret Simons, informed Masters students that she had secured four intern spots at the ABC's 7:30 program, and invited those interested to apply.
+The former Director of the Centre for Advancing Journalism, Dr Margaret Simons, informed Masters students that she had secured four intern spots at the ABC's 7:30 program, and invited those interested to apply.
 She then short-listed candidates and asked them to forward on their CV's to 7:30.
 Later that week, the Bureau Chief at 7:30 got in touch and asked me if wanted to come and intern later that year.

 My first day at the ABC was actually the day the "Sydney Siege" took place.
 Given the story was being covered nonstop by all national networks, it was incredible to witness how 7:30 worked under pressure to cover the issue in a thoughtful and nuanced way.
 During those first few days, as well as working on a story about the role of social media in the siege, "Social media and Sydney siege - from rumour mill to terrorist tool to unifying force", I assisted reporters on an interview with Peter Costello for a story on tax reform, "Peter Costello cautions against major tax reform as Government prepares for debate", an interview with Tim Costello for a story on foreign aid cuts, "MYEFO: $10 billion deficit blow-out but surplus on it's way says Government", and an interview with analysts about the cabinet reshuffle, "PM Abbott hopes to reset the government with a cabinet reshuffle".